jrgleason/psql-getting-started/labs/basic_constraints.md

     Then try running it again, this time you should see `ALTER TABLE`

-1. Now lets try adding an both an invalid and a valid entry.
+1. Now let's try adding an both an invalid and a valid entry.

         INSERT INTO CONSTRAINTS.TEST_CHECK (NOPE) VALUES (5);